dmitryshundrik/transaction-service/README.md

 # Bank Transaction Microservice
 This project is a prototype of a microservice developed as a test task for a Junior Java Developer position.
 The microservice processes bank transactions, manages spending limits, and integrates with an external API to fetch exchange rates.
-It is built using Spring Boot and adheres to modern Java development practices.

 ## Project Overview

 ### Purpose